JCR-UK

 (b.
 4 November 1909)

 Birmingham born Rev. G. Rockman studied at Manchester Yeshiva.
 He was minister in Aukland, New Zealand (1955) before serving a minister of the Grimsby Hebrew Congregation, Lincolnshire (1957-1960).
 He then accepted a call from the Lusaka Hebrew Congregation, Northern Rhodesia (today Zambia), as second minister and reader.
 He also became chaplain to a Jewish Mayor of Lusaka, Jack Fischer.
 In 1976, as Rabbi G. Rockman, he was working in Cape Town, South Africa.
 He was the last full-time resident rabbi of the Muizenberg and Sea Point Synagogue, Cape Town, and served the sea-side resort community there until he retired in 1999, aged 89.
 He was the brother of Rabbi Judah Hosea Rockman.
-(Jewish Chronicle various reports and internet research.)
+(Various JC reports and internet research.)

 Rabbi Judah Hosea Rockman